sa-ne/openshift4-vmware-upi/README.md

 * Boot VMs
   - Start bootstrap VM and wait for SSH
   - Start master VMs and wait for SSH
-  - Start worker VMs and wait for SSH
   - Start other VMs and wait for SSH
+* Wait for Bootstrap to Complete, Remove Bootstrap Node
+* Install Sealed Secrets Controller
+* Remove CSR Auto Approver

-Once the playbook completes (should take several minutes) continue with the instructions.
+Once the playbook completes (should take ~40 minutes) continue with the instructions.

 #### Skipping Portions of Automation